ruby/www.ruby-lang.org/en/news/_posts/2019-12-25-ruby-2-7-0-released.md

 `irb`, the bundled interactive environment (REPL; Read-Eval-Print-Loop), now supports multi-line editing.
-It is powered by `reline`, a `readline`-compatible pure Ruby implementation.
+It is powered by `reline`, a `readline`-compatible library implemented in pure Ruby.
 It also provides rdoc integration.
 In `irb` you can display the reference for a given class, module, or method.
 [[Feature #14683]](https://bugs.ruby-lang.org/issues/14683),
 [[Feature #14787]](https://bugs.ruby-lang.org/issues/14787),
 [[Feature #14918]](https://bugs.ruby-lang.org/issues/14918)

-Besides, source lines shown at `binding.irb` and inspect results for core-class objects are now colorized.
+Besides, source lines shown by `Binding#irb` and inspect results for core-class objects are now colorized.

 <video autoplay="autoplay" controls="controls" muted="muted" width="576" height="259" poster="https://cache.ruby-lang.org/pub/media/irb-reline-screenshot3.png">